bomctl/bomctl/README.md

 ## Roadmap

 The project is focused on building an architecture that enables reading in, operating on, and reading out collections of SBOM files independent of format.
-Creating an architecture that allows the relationships between components in a SBOM document, and then relationships between SBOM documents in the priority.
+This project requires an architecture that prioritizes the relationships between components in a SBOM document and between SBOM documents.

-Once that is established, more complex operations will be implemented.
+Once this architecture is established, more complex operations can be implemented.
 This operations include:

 - `Diff`
   - Generating diffs between components and component dependencies